theNewDynamic/oregonsadventurecoast.com/content/blog/2018-07-11-first-time-running-in-the-prefontaine-memorial-run-follow-these-tips.md

 ---
 There's a reason why runners love to travel to Oregon's South Coast.
 Not only is this home to one of Oregon’s greatest sports legends, the late <a href="/steve-prefontaine-story/" rel="noopener noreferrer"> Steve Prefontaine</a>, our region is filled with natural amenities ideal for training including challenging hills, trails, temperate weather and coastal beauty that can't be found anywhere else in the country.

-Whether you're planning to join the thousands of runners from all over the country for the <a href="http://prefontainerun.com/" target="_blank" rel="noopener noreferrer">Annual Prefontaine 10K Run</a> in September or the <a href="https://www.charlestonsalmonrun.com/" target="_blank" rel="noopener noreferrer">Charleston Salmon Run</a> marathon, 1/2 marathon and 10K in October, or one of many annual running events organized by the <a href="http://www.southcoastrunningclub.org/">South Coast Running Club</a> there is a race or walk for runners at every level.
+Whether you're planning to join the thousands of runners from all over the country for the <a href="http://prefontainerun.com/" target="_blank" rel="noopener noreferrer">Annual Prefontaine 10K Run</a> in September or the Charleston Salmon Run marathon, 1/2 marathon and 10K in October, or one of many annual running events organized by the <a href="http://www.southcoastrunningclub.org/">South Coast Running Club</a> there is a race or walk for runners at every level.

 ![Running on the Oregon Coast](/img/0823466cf736f6dd8b30f6a4c72fb01c-674x448.jpg)